lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 The **validator ejector** is the off-chain daemon run by each node operator that watches `ValidatorsExitBusOracle` (VEBO) — the oracle that publishes which validators must exit — and broadcasts the corresponding signed voluntary-exit messages to the consensus layer.

-To accept those messages the ejector keeps an **allowlist** of trusted oracle signing addresses (`ORACLE_ADDRESSES_ALLOWLIST`).
+To accept those messages the ejector keeps an **allowlist** of trusted oracle signing addresses.
 Under EDF the report transaction is sent by the **delegate EOA** and wraps the call in `DelegationContract.execute()`.
 The ejector unwraps `execute()` but still checks the transaction signer, so the allowlist must contain the **delegate EOA**, not the `DelegationContract`.
-On rotation, node operators add the new delegate before it becomes effective and keep the old one for the lookback window (`BLOCKS_PRELOAD`, one week by default).
+On rotation, node operators add the new delegate before it becomes effective and keep the old one for a while, so that earlier reports are still accepted.

 ---